 The Integrated Transportation Plan will be implemented over a twenty-year period.
 The plan is divided into three time frames as illustrated in Figure 1-1.
-These include: immediate actions to be implemented shortly after Plan adoption and update; high priority actions to be implemented by 2024; and a benchmarking system to guide long range actions through 2035.
+These include: immediate actions to be implemented shortly after Plan adoption and update in the three years after Plan adoption; high priority actions to be implemented in the first ten years by 2024; and a benchmarking system to guide long range actions through 2035.
+A technical update will occur in 2019 with a full update of the ITP to occur in 2024.
 This technical update (data and trends) was completed in 2020.
 A full update (objectives and policies) will be undertaken in 2024.